-1.3 The Earth's Shape
+The Earth's Shape

-The Figure of the Earth is defined to be the physical (and mathematical, to the extent it can be formulated) surface of the Earth.
+The Figure of the Earth is defined as the physical (and mathematical, to the extent it can be formulated) surface of the Earth.
 It is realized by a set of (control) points whose coordinates are determined in some well defined coordinate system.
-The realization of the system applies traditionally to land areas, but is extended today to include the ocean surface and ocean floor with appropriate methods for their realizations.
+The realization of the system applies traditionally to land areas, but is extended today to include the ocean surface and the ocean floor with appropriate methods for their realizations.

-The first approximation to the figure of the Earth is a sphere; and the coordinates to be used would naturally be the spherical coordinates, as defined above.
+The first approximation to the figure of the Earth is a sphere; and the coordinates to be used would naturally be the spherical coordinates, as defined above (Figure 1.1).
 Even in antiquity it was recognized that the Earth must be (more or less) spherical in shape.
-The first actual numerical determination of the size of the Earth is credited to the Greek scholar Eratosthenes (276 - 195 B.C.) who noted that at a particular time of year when the sun is directly overhead in Syene (today's Aswan) it makes an angle, according to his measurement, of 7°12' in Alexandria4.
-Further measuring the arc length between the two cities, he used simple geometry (Figure 1.4):
+The first actual numerical determination of the size of the Earth is credited to the Greek scholar Eratosthenes (276 - 195 B.C.) who noted that at a particular time of year when the sun is directly overhead in Syene (today's Aswan) it makes an angle, according to his measurement, of 7°12' in Alexandria1.
+Further measuring the arc length between the two cities, he used simple geometry (Figure 1.4), to arrive at a radius of R = 6267 km, which differs from the actual mean Earth radius by only 104 km (1.6%) (scholars think that it may be a lucky result, considering the various assumptions that were made2).
+See also Rapp (1991), who quotes an error of 1% and Torge (2001), who gives an error of 7%.
+These errors depend entirely on the accepted, perhaps controversial, conversion of the distance unit used by Eratosthenes, the 'Egyptian stadium,' to the current unit, the meter.
+Further details are given by Fischer (1975).